bakayim/simpleEncryptedStorage/README.md

 ## Disclaimer ##

 I did not test it with large files yet, so I don't know how big files are supported.
-Sometimes program may crash due to unknown reason, I will try to figure it out following days, do not hesitate to
+Sometimes program may crash due to unknown reason, I will try to figure it out following days.
+Do not hesitate to give a hand.

 Thank you, Batuhan KAYIM